tbellembois/gochimitheque/README.md

 # Chimithèque

 Chimithèque is an open source chemical product management application started by the ENS-Lyon (France) and co-developped with the Université Clermont-Auvergne (France).
+It is written in Golang.

 *projet leader*: Delphine Pitrat (delphine[dot]pitrat[at]ens-lyon[dot]fr)